dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 ## Bindings with a binding context

-Consider the following XAML example, whose intent is to rotate a `Label` my manipulating a `Slider`:
+Consider the following XAML example, whose intent is to rotate a `Label` by manipulating a `Slider`:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"